Summary of Product Characteristics (SmPC)

 QT interval prolongation: As with other antipsychotics, caution is advised in patients with known cardiovascular disease or family history of QT prolongation.
 As with other antipsychotics, caution should be exercised when clozapine is prescribed with medicines known to increase QTc interval.

-Metabolic changes: Atypical antipsychotic drugs, including Clozaril, have been associated with metabolic changes that may increase cardiovascular/cerebrovascular risk.
+Metabolic changes: Atypical antipsychotic drugs, including clozapine, have been associated with metabolic changes (hyperglycaemia, dyslipidaemia, and body weight gain) that may increase cardiovascular/cerebrovascular risk.

-Owing to the ability of Clozaril to cause sedation and lower the seizure threshold, activities such as driving or operating machinery should be avoided, especially during the initial weeks of treatment.
+Effects on ability to drive and use machines: Owing to the ability of clozapine to cause sedation and lower the seizure threshold, activities such as driving or operating machinery should be avoided, especially during the initial weeks of treatment.

 Very common: Drowsiness/sedation, dizziness, tachycardia, constipation, hypersalivation.